DIGImend/digimend.github.io/support/howto/apps/krita/index.md

 Krita 2.4
 =========

-Krita 2.4 is the second release of Krita that is ready for end users, and the first that is ready for professional digital artists.\<sup\>[1]\</sup\>\<br\> This version has been released on the 12th of April 2012.
+*"Krita 2.4 is the second release of Krita that is ready for end users, and the first that is ready for professional digital artists."* — Krita 2.4 release notes.
+This version has been released on the 12th of April 2012.
 This is the latest stable version of this program.

 Tablet setup
 ------------